AIDS from mosquito bite or by handling raw meat?

 According to the U.S. Centers for Disease Control and Prevention (CDC), mosquitoes do not inject blood when they bite.
 As a result, mosquitoes do not transmit the virus.
 What they do inject is an itch-inducing saliva that acts as a lubricant to aid blood extraction, but it does not carry the virus.

-Even if the mosquito you squashed had just bitten an HIV infected person, the virus would stay alive within the mosquito's body for a short time.
+Even if the mosquito you squashed had just bitten an HIV infected person, the virus would only stay alive within the mosquito's body for a short time.
 The fragility of HIV makes it impossible to be transmitted through inanimate objects, casual contact, or insects.
 Since it does not mutate the cells within insects or animals as it does in humans, testing for a vaccine/treatment for HIV has been more difficult than with other diseases where clinical trials have been performed on animals first before humans.

 Mosquito bites do not transmit the virus in the same way that needle pricks do.
 Syringes are dangerous because they allow virus-infected blood to survive in a shielded, airtight environment.
 Mosquitoes, on the other hand, carry only a tiny amount of residual blood on the outside of their mouths after a bite.
 That blood is exposed to the virus-unfriendly outside air.
 Furthermore, the concentration of HIV present in infected blood can be very low.
 Even after an infected bite, the blood on the bug's mouth might not contain the virus at all.
 In any case, stop worrying about this one.
 You can rest easy now, Bitten not Smitten.